N3 Business Advisors

 Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) method:

 This method for calculating the cash flow produced by business is similar to SDE method, except this method is typically used when valuing larger businesses (say $2,000,000 in revenue or more).
 The key difference between EBITDA and SDE method is that EBITDA assumes that the person or entity buying the business doesn’t intend to become an owner operator of the business, instead the buyer will be infusing management to run day to day activities of the business.
 EBITDA calculation will factor in a reasonable market-salary to replace the owner operator.
 For example, if the owner is charging themselves higher salary than the going in rate to replace the owner then part of the part of the owner salary will be added back to the business net profits shown on the financials.
 In almost all cases, businesses priced on EBITDA often pull a better multiple because they're not owner-operated and instead can be priced as investments.
 How should you not value a HVAC Business?
 Revenue multiple method (YES or NO?)
 On regular basis I get approached by business owners, who believe that their business is worth some percentage or multiple of sales.
+They often ask, how to sell my hvac business.
 This revenue multiple method can definitely provide us with some indication of the value drivers of the business, but this unfortunately is not a reliable valuation method.
 Just think for a second that how much would like to pay for a business that is losing money every month despite hefty sales figures.
 Yes, it maybe possible to turn the business around after a certain breakeven point but then all these variables will have to be factored in the valuation of the business.
 Have I ever sold a business that is losing money on regular basis, Yes I have, but I can also tell you that that another similar business doing the same revenue with profitability would have commanded higher valuation.
 Also, it’s not just the revenue or profitability that drives the value of the business, there can be other factors like, equipment, client contracts, employees, branding etc. that will also play critical role in the value of the business.
+It's not that easy to figure out how much to pay for air conditioning business for sale.
 However, unfortunately when it comes to small businesses, most buyers tend to be unsophisticated, and they don’t often look for turnaround opportunities and mostly get excited by knowing how much the business makes and how long will it take them to get the money back.

 Let’s consider an example - Say as per the 50% revenue method, a corporation that is generating $5 million in sales could be values at $2.5 million.
 Now, think about an identical company that is doing $5M is sales and is making a loss of $100,000 per year?
 How much would like to pay to buy this business and lose $100K every year.
 Again, I am not saying that this business has no value but it will definitely command a much smaller value than the one which is generating positive cash flow.